OpenVisualCloud/Media-Transport-Library/doc/design.md

 With this PMD design, it is expected that a CPU thread will always be utilized to 100%, even with only one stream active.
 In our configuration, one core can handle up to a maximum of 16 1080p transmission sessions, although the actual density may vary depending on the hardware configuration.

-BTW, we provide a option `MTL_FLAG_TASKLET_SLEEP` that enables the sleep option for the PMD thread.
+By the way, we provide an option `MTL_FLAG_TASKLET_SLEEP` that enables the sleep option for the PMD thread.
 However, take note that enabling this option may impact latency, as the CPU may enter a sleep state when there are no packets on the network.
 If you are utilizing the RxTxApp, it can be enable by `--tasklet_sleep` arguments.
 Additionally, the `MTL_FLAG_TASKLET_THREAD` option is provided to disable pinning to a single CPU core, for cases where a pinned core is not feasible.

 <div align="center">
 <img src="png/tasklet.png" align="center" alt="Tasklet">
 </div>

-### 2.1 Tasklet design
+### 2.1.
+Tasklet design

 To efficient utilize the pinned polling thread, MTL has developed asynchronous scheduler called tasklet.
 A tasklet is a small, lightweight function that runs in the context of the pinned polling thread and is scheduled by MTL scheduler.
 Tasklets are used for performing quick, non-blocking operations that can't go to sleep.
 The operation of MTL's internal jobs is typically triggered by the availability of packets in the NIC's RX queue, space in the TX queue, or available data in the ring.
 Consequently, the tasklet design is highly suitable for these processes.
 One primary advantage of using tasklets is that all tasklets associated with a single stream session are bound to one thread, allowing for more efficient use of the Last Level Cache (LLC) at different stages of processing.

-### 2.2 Scheduler quota
+### 2.2.
+Scheduler quota

 A single scheduler (pinned polling thread) can have numerous tasklets registered.
 To manage the distribution of tasklets across schedulers, a 'quota' system has been implemented in each scheduler, indicating the total data traffic each core can handle.
 Sessions will submit a request to the scheduler manager for a scheduler to manage their jobs.
 Upon receiving a request, the scheduler manager will assess whether the recent scheduler has enough quota to service this new request.